jaylac2000/StaffStatus/README.md

 ----------

-1.0.1 (Most reacent update)
+1.0.1 (Most recent update)
 >>>> [updates log](https://github.com/jaylac2000/StaffStatus/blob/master/updates/updates.md)
 - more configurable options
-- display your status as offline when certain commands are ran ([VanishV2](https://poggit.pmmp.io/p/VanishV2) compatable)
+- display your status as offline when certain commands are ran ([VanishV2](https://poggit.pmmp.io/p/VanishV2) compatible)
 - works with all and any vanish plugin including private ones
 - you will need to DELETE your config is you previously had this plugin